Sock-a-Bye Baby: Plot

-The Stooges are awaken in the middle of the night to find themselves unexpectedly confronted with the responsibility of caring for an abandoned infant left on their doorstep.
-Accompanying this infant is a poignant letter from the distressed mother, elucidating the circumstances of the abandonment and beseeching the Stooges' compassion for the child, identified as baby Jimmy.
+The Stooges are awakened in the middle of the night by the crying of an abandoned infant left on their doorstep.
+They bring the baby indoors and discover a poignant letter from the distressed mother, asking the trio to provide a good home for the child, identified as baby Jimmy.

-Moved by compassion and a sense of paternal duty, the Stooges undertake the task of nurturing the infant, providing sustenance and tender care in their makeshift role as surrogate fathers.
-However, their nascent familial bonds are soon tested when Larry discovers a newspaper article detailing a recent child kidnapping, prompting speculation that Jimmy may indeed be the abducted child and the letter merely a ruse.
+The Stooges undertake the task of nurturing the infant, providing sustenance and tender care in their makeshift role as surrogate fathers.
+Realizing that they do not know what babies eat, they offer him a radish, an olive, an artichoke, spaghetti, and herring.
+However, they become alarmed when Larry discovers a newspaper article detailing a recent child kidnapping, prompting speculation that Jimmy may indeed be the abducted child and the letter merely a ruse.

-Amidst the unfolding drama, the mother and two motorcycle police officers arrive to reclaim the infant, revealing the true identity of the child's parents.
-In a frenetic sequence of events, the Stooges, unaware that Jimmy has stealthily accompanied them, hastily vacate their premises with the infant in tow.
-Pursued by the vigilant police officers on motorcycles, the Stooges navigate a series of escapades before the child is safely reunited with his parents.
+They panic when two police officers arrive at their door with the mother to reclaim the infant.
+Fearing arrest for kidnapping, the Stooges hide the baby and try to elude the police.
+Ultimately, they jump out of a window and drive away, unaware that Jimmy has stealthily accompanied them.
+Pursued by the police officers on motorcycles, the Stooges navigate a series of escapades before the child is safely reunited with his parents.